deephaven/examples/TechStockPortfolio/README.md

 # Tech stock portfolio

-This folder contains a CSV file called `tech_stock_portfolio.csv` that contains data for 5 tech stocks from January 1, 2015 to March 1, 2018.
+This folder contains three CSV files that contain data for 5 tech stocks.
+Two of the files contain data from January 1, 2015 to March 1, 2018, and the other is from May 20, 2022.
 The stocks are:

 - [Advanced Micro Devices](https://www.amd.com/en)
 - [NVIDIA](https://www.nvidia.com/en-us/)